angt/slashinit/README.md

-# slashinit
+# /init
 Minimal PID 1 for initramfs

-This is used for diskless servers with ONLY two states: running and upgrading.
+This is used for diskless servers with only two stages: `/etc/boot` and `/etc/reboot`.

+If `/kernel` exists, /init will automatically kexec it after the reboot stage.

 ## Build & Install